cokelaer/bioservices/doc/biomart.rst

 Here is another example with cosmic.

 .. note:: the cosmic mart was available at the time of 1.0 but not during
     release 1.4.1 .
 This is not a BioServices issue but the COSMIC mart being down.
 Hopefully, it will be available again soon. meanwhile this example should help you get a feeling of what can be done with a MART.

 In **BioServices**, you can create a biomart request (which is a XML document) but first we need to figure out what are the datasets associated with the COSMIC mart.
 The tricky part is to know the names of the datasets/attributes/filters.
 BioServices provides a function that ease this task.
 First let create an instance of BioMart::

-    >>> from bioservices import *
+    >>> from bioservices import BioMart
     >>> s = BioMart()

 Then, let us use the :meth:`~bioservices.biomart.BioMart.lookfor` as follows::

     >>> s.lookfor("cosmic")
     Candidate:
          database: cosp
         MART name: CosmicMart
       displayName: COSMIC (SANGER UK)
             hosts: www.sanger.ac.uk

 From the previous command, only one mart has been found.
 It is called CosmicMart, from which we can retrieve the datasets::